librato/statsd-librato-backend/README.md

 Once your config has been updated, all metrics submitted to Librato will inclue your defined tags.
 If a source name exists, we will automatically submit the source as a tag as well.

-By default, this functionality is disabled.
+By default, this functionality is disabled and is newly supported by Librato.
+If you are interested in using this feature, you can reach out to our support team and request access.

 ## NPM Dependencies